Psykotikism/Mutant_Tanks/INFORMATION.md

 			// "minute" - 1 minute
 			// "forever" - 99999 seconds
 			"Aimless Duration"			"5.0"

+			// The Mutant Tank's ability causes survivors to fire their guns uncontrollably.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Aimless Gunshots"			"0"

 			// Enable the Mutant Tank's claw/rock attack.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".